mozilla/addons-server/docs/topics/api/addons.rst

 This endpoint allows an add-on to be deleted.
 Because add-on deletion is an irreversible and destructive action an additional token must be retrieved beforehand, and passed as a parameter to the delete endpoint.
 Deleting the add-on will permanently delete all versions and files submitted for this add-on, listed or not.
+All versions will be soft-blocked (restricted), which will disable and prevent any further installation in Firefox.
+Existing users can choose to re-enable the add-on.
 The add-on ID (``guid``) cannot be restored and will forever be unusable for submission.

     .. note::